jnfischer/linguistics-drafts/README.md

 # linguistics-drafts
-In-progress drafts of tutorial/exploratory documents on topics in linguistics
+In-progress drafts of tutorial/exploratory documents on topics in linguistics.